hawkwheels/Kubernetes_Demo/README.md

 Code to deploy a mongo and mongo-express docker container in a minikube environment

 ## Note:
-1. In the secret.yaml we used 'mongouser' and 'mongopassword' as the username and password for the mongo dabase, please change as per your wish before deplyment.
+In the secret.yaml file I used 'mongouser' and 'mongopassword' as the username and password for the mongo dabase, please change as per your wish before deplyment.

 ### To apply and build the infra as per config
 `Kubectl apply -f <yaml file>`